openshift/oadp-operator/blogs/tekton-oadp-nonadmin/README.md

 * To change the backup or restore custom resource, update the [cr's in the oadp-tekton-container directory](oadp-tekton-container/)
 * The oauth and some of the user settings can be found in the [demo_users](demo_users) directory
 * Some of the templates used in this demonstration are templated and found in [install_templates/templates](install_templates).
 The [install.sh](install.sh) script executes `oc process` to substitute variables and renders to the directory of the users choice or by default to `/tmp/oadp_non_admin`
-* The parameters that users are allowed to set in the tekton pipeline are defined in [05-build-and-deploy.yaml](install_templates/templates/05-build-and-deploy.yaml).
+* The parameters that users are allowed to set in the Tekton pipeline are defined in [05-build-and-deploy.yaml](install_templates/templates/05-build-and-deploy.yaml).
 * A more [advanced velero backup custom resource](oadp-tekton-container/advanced_backup.yaml) is provided as an example but not used in this demo

 ## Sample Applications